 How to create a simple to-do list in Excel

-This whole process revolves around using Excel’s Filter feature to see how you can build a simple to-do list in the software.
+This whole process revolves around using Excel’s Filter feature to create an editable, trackable list that you can format according to your preference.

-Open a new Excel spreadsheet and enter new column headers depending on your requirements.
+Open a new Excel spreadsheet and enter new column headers.

 - Task name

-You could add additional columns as needed such as budget, tools etc.
+You could add additional columns as needed such as budget, owner, tools, etc.

-Add your list of tasks in the column, add the status of each, and a deadline against each task.
+Add your tasks in the column, the status of each, and a deadline.

 Note that you must fill out the tasks and status columns so that the filter can be applied.
 The other fields can be filled out at a later stage.

-Now it’s time to add a filter to your list.
-Simply click on one of the headers and select Filter under the Sort & Filter icon on the top right corner of your Taskbar.
+To add a filter to your list, simply click on one of the headers and select Filter under the Sort & Filter icon on the top right corner of your Taskbar.

-Now the filter is applied to your list.
-Once you save the file, Excel will remember this and the filter will still be there the next time you open the file.
+Once you save the file, Excel will remember this and the filter will be there the next time you open the file.

 You’ll now be able to see tiny arrows on the headers of your column.